-Exact translations of English terms of endearment into Irish are not always possible, however, Irish endearments are unique in themselves and some of the best deserve a mention.
+Exact translations of English terms of endearment into Irish are not always possible, however, as Irish endearments are unique in themselves but as we come close to St. Valentine's Day, we thought that some of the best deserve a mention.

 1. “A chara” (uh KHAR-uh): Means “Friend.”
 This form of address can be used in everything from formal letter salutations to greeting cards.
 It is used to address both men and women.

 2. “A stór” (uh stohr): Literally means “my treasure.”
 Can be used in an affectionate friendship or as a term of endearment to a child.

 3. “A ghrá” (uh GHRAH): Meaning “Love.”
 A more romantic endearment.